 On the day of your surgery you may be required to fast.
 Your Ophthalmologist or Anaesthetist will give you instructions regarding fasting.
 If you haven’t received these please contact your Ophthalmologist or Anaesthetist direct.

 We suggest you wear comfortable, casual clothing.
-A button-up, open neck shirt or easily removed top is idea.
+A button-up, open neck shirt or easily removed top is ideal.
 Gowns are provided for you to wear over your clothing, but please be aware accidental staining from eye preparations can sometimes inadvertently occur.

 Should you use a walking stick or frame, please bring it with you on the day.
 Please also don’t forget to bring any eye drops your Ophthalmologist may have prescribed.